-- General Comment - HTI-2-PR-TF-2024\Recommendation 20 Recommend that ASTP provide consistent certification criterion naming convention, focusing on the role of the actor for the certification criteria for (g)(34) and (g)(35) are the best example and should be followed.
+- General Comment - HTI-2-PR-TF-2024_Recommendation 20 Recommend that ASTP provide consistent certification criterion naming convention, focusing on the role of the actor for the certification criterion's capability being defined.
+We suggest that the provider and payer certification criteria for (g)(34) and (g)(35) are the best example and should be followed.
 For (f)(1) (f)(9) these would then be generally renamed to "[Capability] Provider" and (f)(21) (f)(29) would be renamed to [Capability] PHA.
 Specific capabilities may benefit from a more specific role name and/or may need an additional role.
-For example, electronic laboratory reporting can benefit from separating an ordering provider vs. laboratory role as not all ordering providers have laboratory requirements based on jurisdiction while a laboratory would, or in the case of immunization reporting the State, Tribal, Local, and Territorial (STLT) public health agencies may be more specifically identified as an immunization registry. - Revised Certification Criteria - $\circ$ "Immunization registries-bi-directional exchange" (f)(1)
+For example, electronic laboratory reporting can benefit from separating an ordering provider vs. laboratory role as not all ordering providers have laboratory requirements based on jurisdiction while a laboratory would, or in the case of immunization reporting the State, Tribal, Local, and Territorial (STLT) public health agencies may be more specifically identified as an immunization registry. - Revised Certification Criteria - \circ "Immunization registries-bi-directional exchange" (f)(1)